Social Interactions Models with Latent Structures: Large Sample Theory

-Theorem \ref{thm:post_classification_estimation} consists of three parts.
-Part \ref{thm:post_classification_estimation-a} shows that $\widehat{\theta}$ is asymptotically normal, but it exhibits an incidental parameter bias $H_{0}^{-1}B_{0}$ that deviates its center from the true parameter $\theta_{0}$.
-The proof of this theorem differs from other papers discussing incidental parameter bias in that the NPL algorithm can actually affect how the estimation error from $\widehat\mu_g$ accumulates.
-To remove the incidental parameter bias, we provide the parametric bootstrap inference method and show that the debiased estimator $\widehat{\theta}^*$ is asymptotically unbiased.
+Once we diagnose the bias as arising from the high-dimensional incidental parameters, we borrow from existing methods for a remedy.
+We verify in our context that the parametric bootstrap inference method delivers an asymptotically unbiased $\widehat{\theta}^*$.
 Part \ref{thm:post_classification_estimation-b} justifies the unbiasedness of $\widehat\theta^*$ and the correct coverage rates of the bootstrap confidence intervals, and Part \ref{thm:post_classification_estimation-c} reveals the underlying mechanism.
 Conditioning on the realized data $\boldsymbol{W}$, the ``true parameter'' in the world of the parametric bootstrap is $\widehat{\theta}$.
 The asymptotic distribution of $\widehat\theta^b-\widehat\theta$ mimics that of $\widehat\theta-\theta_0$, sharing the same asymptotic bias.
 As a result,

 is properly centered at 0 by canceling out the common bias.